Pink Sparkle: Information

 Pink Sparkle was released in 2010.
 It contains the scents of pink grapefruit, white peach, lily of the valley, tambac jasmine, champagne accord, gardenia, bourbon vanilla, musk, citrus mint, juicy tomato, and bourbon vetiver.

 Pink Sparkle POP was released in early November 2011 for a limited period.

 Design

 According to the official information, its curvy shape is actually reminiscent of a champagne glass.
 The box has a slow shaded pink, and contains gold sparkles for a "shimmering look".
 The base of it was inspired by champagne corks.

 Limited CD

 Pink Sparkle is a promotional EP by Australian singer Kylie Minogue.
 It was given out free at the launch of Minogue's perfume of the same name in several shops in London in July 2010.
-It features one track from Minogues eleventh studio album Aphrodite, b-side of the single "All the Lovers" and three live tracks recorded in New York and released before on Minogue's live album Live in New York.
+It features one track from Minogue's eleventh studio album Aphrodite, the B-side of the single "All the Lovers", and three live tracks recorded in New York that were previously released on Minogue's live album Live in New York.